Are there scholarships available?

 What are the gold cards?

-The gold cards are the fundraiser for the Minnetonka Football grades 3 - 12.
-The gold card is a discount card good for one year from the date issued.
-Typically 10 - 15 local businesses will participate.
-In the past the businesses have included, Dairy Queen, Harvest Bread, Holiday Gas ($0.04 per gallon, unlimited for the one year), Jiffy Lube, Burger King, Papa John's Pizza, to name just a few.
-In addition to the discounts, the card have snap offs for various local restaurants.
+Gold cards are the fundraiser for the Minnetonka Football program grades 2 - 12.
+The gold card is a discount card, good for one year from the date issued.
+Typically, 10 - 15 local businesses will participate.
+In the past, the businesses have included, Dairy Queen, Harvest Bread, Holiday Gas ($0.04 per gallon, unlimited for the one year), Jiffy Lube, Burger King, Papa John's Pizza (to name just a few).
+In addition to the discounts, the card has snap offs for various local restaurants.

-- Pre-pay for four (4) cards with the player's registration in the amount of $80.
-The cards will arrive in late August.
-The players can go out and sell the four cards and recoup the $80.
+1. Pre-pay for four (4) cards with the player's registration in the amount of $80.
+The cards will arrive in early September.
+Players go out and sell the four cards, and recoup the $80 spent at registration.

 How are teams selected?